Caraffa-git/Caraffa-git/README.md

 Hi, my name is Caraffa and I am an electronics enthusiast (currently studying in Warsaw) and ~~unfortunately~~ a self-taught programmer.
-At the moment I'm mainly interested in the high-voltage part of electronics, but in the near future I'll focus on low-voltage projects.
+At the moment I'm mainly interested in the high voltage and high power part electronics, but in the near future I'll focus more on low-voltage projects.
 You can write to me on discord at any time.

 **Discord: Caraffa#2500**
 **GitLab: https://gitlab.com/Caraffa-git**